MirzaAbazovic/py_design_patterns/README.md

 ### Prototype

 Use when creating many identical objects (cloning).
-Create prototype and then clone it (because maybe creating is expensive).
+Create prototype and then clone it (because maybe creating is expensive) when you need it.

 Related with abstract factory.

 ## Structural